HimanshubhusanRath/spring-cloud-streams-kafka-number-segregator/README.md

 # Odd-Even Number Segregator using Spring Cloud Streams with Kafka

-There are 5 sub modules in this app:
+There are 5 sub modules in this project:
 -------------------------------
 * common-dtos --> Contains the common dto, serializers, deserializers, serdes
 * number-producer ---> <b>[SUPPLIER]</b> Producer which produces numbers from 1 to 100 to a kafka topic (number.input)